How To Introduce Two Cats

 Once they’ve accomplished this, you can move on to the final step—supervised interaction.

-Supervised interactions
+Supervised Interactions

 During this time, your cats should have an activity to focus on, like eating a meal or playing with toys on opposite ends of the room.